 Police Officers Attend Human Trafficking Investigations Course

 Human trafficking advocates and survivors spoke with officers in the four class presented in North Carolina.
-Survivor Leaders, Kelley Alsobrook, and Shanika Ampah spoke with the officers and their answered questions.
-She was able to provide insight into why it is difficult for human trafficking victims to reach out to police for help.
+Survivor Leaders, Kelley Alsobrook, and Shanika Ampah spoke with the officers and answered many of their questions.
+They were able to provide insight into why it is difficult for human trafficking victims to reach out to police for help.
 They explained the importance of building a rapport and trust with victims.
 They also discussed the community’s role in combatting child trafficking.

 Guest speakers covered subjects from the importance of using a victim-centered approach to federal and state human trafficking laws to technology and tools.
 North Carolina human trafficking case studies were also presented.
-Speakers included: Special Agent Victor Williams, ICE/HSI/SAC, Miami, FL, Human Trafficking Group, AUSA Jane J. Jackson from the United States Attorney’s Office-Eastern District of North Carolina, Cumberland County Assistant District Attorney, Rob Thompson, North Carolina Child Trafficking Resource Prosecutor, Damie Sesay, Jan Anderson, Attorney Advisor form AEquitas: The Prosecutors’ Resource on Violence Against Women, and Senior OSINT Instructor and Analyst for Delitor, Sean Kowalski.
+Speakers included: Special Agent Victor Williams, ICE/HSI/SAC, Miami, FL, Human Trafficking Group, AUSA Jane J. Jackson from the United States Attorney’s Office-Eastern District of North Carolina, Cumberland County Assistant District Attorney, Rob Thompson, North Carolina Child Trafficking Resource Prosecutor, Damie Sesay, Jan Anderson, Attorney Advisor for AEquitas: The Prosecutors’ Resource on Violence Against Women, and Senior OSINT Instructor and Analyst for Delitor, Sean Kowalski.

-“Subject matter experts from the Human Trafficking Investigations and Training Institute delivered this advanced training in an effort to assist local law enforcement in their mission of combating human trafficking,” Sgt.
+“Subject matter experts from ERASE Child Trafficking’s law enforcement program delivered this advanced training in an effort to assist local law enforcement in their mission of combating human trafficking,” Sgt.
 Michael Hardin of Fayetteville Police Department said.
 Sgt.
 Hardin adds that human trafficking is not something that just happens in other countries, it’s going on in plain sight within communities in the United States.
 “Human trafficking is a rapidly growing criminal enterprise in which the victims suffer devastating physical and psychological abuse and sometimes even death.”

 “Members of local law enforcement and their non-governmental affiliate partners are dedicated to the pursuit of eradicating these crimes against humanity.
-ERASE and HTITI provided top-notch training for our investigators who combat human trafficking throughout the state”.—-Sgt.
+ERASE provided top-notch training for our investigators who combat human trafficking throughout the state.”– Sgt.
 Michael Hardin

 For more information on the class or about donating please contact Sandra Sparks of ERASE Child Trafficking at 800-819-3727.